i Overview of renewable energy project development and law

 Incentives for solar energy resources

 The policies and incentives discussed above are largely applicable to all sources of renewable energy.
-However, manufacturers of solar energy-powered equipment and gadgets enjoy tax exemption (pioneer status) for an initial period of three years, which is extendable for one or two additional years.12 This incentive is not available to other renewable energy sources.
+Manufacturers of solar energy-powered equipment and gadgets are eligible for tax exemption by way of the above-mentioned pioneer status incentive.
+This incentive is not available to other renewable energy sources.

 ii The regulatory framework